Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax revenue for the four months ended October 2018 was $97 million (0.3%) below the 2018 Budget Economic and Fiscal Update (2018 BEFU) forecast and $1,962 million (7.3%) greater than last year.
+Total unconsolidated tax revenue for the four months ended October 2019 was $1,528 million (4.7%) below the 2019 Budget Economic and Fiscal Update forecast and $1,913 million (6.6%) greater than last year.
 Corporate tax was below forecast and GST and source deductions were above forecast.
 Some of this variance is related to system changes at Inland Revenue.
 Readers are advised to refer to the receipts measure until a new monthly seasonal pattern for revenue is established.

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of Upcoming Releases.
 The standard time for each release will be 10am.